 The walls are decorated with calming posters and photos;

 A waiting table with several reading options;

 Offering food and drinks for patients.

 Alternative approachThe smell is a sense that is associated with memory.
 Because negative dental experience has been one of the strongest predictors of dental fear in the past, it is recommended for patients with dental anxiety to mask strong odors in the dental office.One solution is the presentation of pleasant atmospheric aromas by stand-alone or automatic air fresheners.
 There are alternative approaches, such as aromatherapy.In this approach, aromatic plant-based essential oils can be used to produce positive physiological or pharmacological effects.Research has shown that inhaling pleasant aromas reduces anxiety and improves mood even in patients without fear of teeth.Helping patients relax not only mentally but also physically is another strategy for patients with dental anxiety.
 Proper breathing technique is one of the most basic methods to increase physical relaxation.ConclusionDental anxiety can harm patients and dentists who care for them.
-That’s why the dental team must take additional precautions to reduce patient anxiety in the short and long term.Direct communication and to express understanding and empathy through words and actions has been proven effective for relieving patient anxiety.Control appointments by agitated patients, e.g. For example, setting the start and stop times can help calm your mind.
-Physical relaxation is also part of the equation, with breathing techniques, pleasant aromas and soothing music playing a role.All members of the dental team must practice effective methods to advance patients with dental fears -- for their health.
+That’s why the dental team must take additional precautions to reduce patient anxiety in the short and long term.Direct communication and expressing understanding and empathy through words and actions have been proven effective for relieving patient anxiety.Control appointments by agitated patients, e.g. For example, setting the start and stop times can help calm your mind.
+Physical relaxation is also part of the equation, with breathing techniques, pleasant aromas, and soothing music playing a role.All members of the dental team must practice effective methods to advance patients with dental fears -- for their health.